Is Health Insurance More Expensive in New York?

 Health Insurance More Expensive in New York

-• Pick a family plan with better coverage and lower deductibles if you have dependents.
+3. Family plans: Choose plans with better coverage and lower deductibles if you have dependents

 Common Medical Visit Costs (Without Insurance)